UW Medicine

 Roles

 Lindsey is a PhD candidate in the Bush lab.
-Her research involves developing novel crosslinking mass spectrometry methods and working with Rachel Klevit’s lab to apply these methods to the study of small heat shock proteins (sHSPs). sHSPs are chaperones that prevent aging associated protein aggregation.
-Using the reagent benzoylphenylalanine, she developed a targeted crosslinking method.
-She […]
+Lindsey Ulmer’s research involves developing novel crosslinking mass spectrometry methods through working with the Bush Lab in the UW chemistry department and applying these methods to study small heat shock proteins (sHSPs). sHSPs are chaperones that prevent aging associated protein aggregation.
+Using the reagent benzoylphenylalanine, she […]

 Read More…